tonethar/IGME-430-Spring-2021/core-skills/4-hello-node.md

 ## 0. Video & HW

-- The video for this lecture, which walks through the notes is here --> [Essential Skills - Part IV (15:12)](https://video.rit.edu/Watch/430-essential-skills-4)
+- The video for this lecture, which walks through the notes, is here --> [Essential Skills - Part IV (15:12)](https://video.rit.edu/Watch/430-essential-skills-4)
 - See the HW assignment at the bottom of the page (Part VII.)

 <hr>